sathvik-lab/Minecraft/README.md

-# Welcome to React three fiber Minecraft
+# Welcome to React three Minecraft

 This project is just me trying to mimic Minecraft in React.